 If you see split ends or notice hairballs at the end of the hair or lot of popping strands during detangling than its time for trimming your child’s hairs.

 Oil helps to seal in moisture, and promote healthy hair growth, repair damaged hair, stop breakage, and soothe a dry, itchy scalp.
-Common oils used for hairs are Coconut, Olive oil or castor oil.
-Try to use these oils in your child hair care routine.
+Common oils used for hairs are Coconut, Olive oil, or castor oil.
+Try to use these oils in your child’s hair care routine.

 Take care of climatic changes

-As weather changes, you need to change the care you give to your hairs.
+As weather changes, you need to change the care you give to your hair.
 Changes in weather affect how often your child needs to shampoo.
 The scalp is more prone to dehydration with the cold weather and intense indoor heat, which can result in a dry scalp and brittle hair.
-And in summers a good hair hygiene is necessary to prevent infections.
+And in summers good hair hygiene is necessary to prevent infections.